aleksandre1987/MyFinalProject1/README.md

  2) verify with incorrect email and password field (Login).

- 3) Registration Form With All Field (Registration Field).
+ 3) Registration Form With All Field (Registration Form).